pcabreracamara/QTrigdoppler/README.md

 AmsatNames.txt and dopler.sqf are wide and well known files used by PCSat32 software, so can be reused in the same computer.

-## v0.2 Limitations:
+## v0.3 Limitations:
-    1) CV-I commands support for Icom 9700 (work in progress for Icom 705)
+    1) CV-I commands supports both Icom 9700 and Icom 705 radios.
-    2) Donwlink and Uplink modulations are not processed from dopler.sql file, only USB-D mode used for GreenCube/IO-117 satellite (work in progress to support more modes)
+    2) Donwlink and Uplink modulations are not processed from dopler.sql file, currently USB modulation is set for both Downlink and Uplink VFOs.

 ## Basic Configuration:
-    1) Edit *config.ini* file and set your coordinates and altitude:
+    1) Edit *config.ini* file and set your coordinates and altitude in [qth] section:

         ;rigdoppler configuration file
         [qth]